-Additional to Matimba and Medupi three new Eskom power stations CF3, CF4 and CF5 are planned for the future as well as a further two by independent power producers envisaged by the private sector.
+Additional to Matimba and Medupi up to three new Eskom power stations CF3, CF4 and CF5 are planned for the future as well as a further two by independent power producers envisaged by the private sector.
 According to available information these power stations will be slightly bigger than Medupi, but will use the same technology as Medupi.
+Decisions on the implementation of further power stations after Medupi must still be taken.